Key takeaways

 1. Swipe badges

 Swipe ID badges use magnetic technology.
 Each ID has a magnetized stripe with a unique pattern.
-When tenants swipe their ID badges through an access reader, the system tells the door to open if it recognizes the magnetic stripe.
+When tenants swipe their ID badges through an access reader, the system tells your door to open if it recognizes the magnetic stripe.

 What’s more, the magnetic stripe on these badges can be wiped and rewritten.
 So if an employee changes departments and needs their credentials changed, they can keep their original ID card.
-You just have to reprogram their badges to have the correct credentials.
+You just have to reprogram their swipe cards to have the correct credentials.
 As a result, you negate the need for badge replacements.

 2. RFID badges

 ID cards with RFID (radio frequency identification) technology rely on radio waves embedded in the card.
 These cards are also called proximity cards, and they facilitate a contactless entry method.
-RFID card readers emit electromagnetic fields called excite fields, creating a reading range from 2.5 inches to 20 feet wide, depending on the model.
+RFID card readers emit electromagnetic fields called excitation fields, creating a reading range from 2.5 inches to 20 feet wide, depending on the model.

 3. Scannable badges

 Scannable ID badges are the most common type of ID badge credential since they’re the most affordable to make en masse.
 To create a scannable badge, you simply print a QR code on the front of an employee ID badge.
-And to use it, employees hold their badge up to the access reader.
+To use it, employees hold their badge up to the access reader.
 If the QR code is authorized, they’re granted access.

 However, because QR codes are easier to replicate than swipe or RFID badges, they pose a security risk.
 So, if your property requires strict security clearances, consider going with a more well-encrypted option.